ros-hybrid-behaviour-planner/so_data/README.md

 Options are `min`, `max`, `avg` which store the gradient with maximum / minimum diffusion and goal radius and respectively the average diffusion and goal radius as well the averaged gradient center (soMessage.p) at a position (or rather within the aggregation distance).
 The option`new` stores the last received gradient.
 All of these options stores data based on it's position (p).
-Option `newparent` stores the last received gradient based on the parent frame.
+Option `newparent` stores the last received gradient based on the parent frame while `newframe` stores the newest gradient based on the header frame.
 All options might be suitable for movement related gradients while `newest` is most appropriate for gradients including payload used for decision making.
 The storing mechanisms allows to store only gradients with certain frameIDs.
 In this case `store_all` has to be set to `false` and the frameIDs to be stored will be specified in `frameids`.